CARTAvis/carta-controller/docs/src/almalinux_instructions.rst

 Now your users should be able to access your server's URL and log into CARTA.

-Optional: Set up carta-controller to run with pm2
+Optional: Set up the CARTA controller to run with pm2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`pm2 <https://pm2.keymetrics.io/>`_ is a very convenient tool to keep the carta-controller service running in the background, and even start it up automatically after a reboot.
+`pm2 <https://pm2.keymetrics.io/>`_ is a very convenient tool to keep the CARTA controller service running in the background, and even start it up automatically after a reboot.

 .. code-block:: shell